 Both Product School and General Assembly offer courses for product managers that teach the following topics:

 In addition to their product management offerings, General Assembly has courses in a number of other subjects, including:

 - Data science

 - Web development fundamentals

 - Python for data science

 Prices for Product School and General Assembly

 At Product School, the PMC, PLC, and PEC programs cost $4199, $6999, and $9999 respectively.
-Students can pay upfront, or make interest-free monthly payments for up to 36 months.
+Moreover, students can pay upfront, or make interest-free monthly payments for up to 36 months.

 Full tuition for the General Assembly product management bootcamp is $3950, and students can finance their tuition through low-interest loans or divide their tuition into 2-4 payments of at least $998/installment.

 Ratings and reviews of Product School and General Assembly